0300 10 20 505 Mon-Fri 8pm until Midnight, Sat & Sun 4pm until Midnight (from 1/9/21) UK standard rate calls

-SOS are delighted to provide the following support services to anyone with a minimum age of 12.
+SOS are delighted to provide support services to anyone with a minimum age of 12.

-Out of hours in both instances: If there is an immediate risk to the life and/or safety of yourself or someone else, please dial 999.
+Out of hours in both instances: If there is an immediate risk to the life and/or safety of yourself or someone else, please dial or text 999.

 UK Detox is the premier advice centre for addiction services, detox clinics and rehabilitation centres, ensuring yourself or a loved one and their families are supported fully throughout the rehabilitation process.
 Our representatives have all been through addiction treatment themselves and are active within the recovery community, offering a truly empathetic service.
 Your quality of care is our main concern, whether it is for you or a loved one, we are here to guide you throughout the entire process.
 We are available, free, 24/7 through our website, email, phone, Facebook messenger and even Whatsapp.
 Don’t suffer in silence reach out and let us help you find the care you need for your circumstance.